 Celebrating the Erie Canal Bicentennial

 Celebrate the Bicentennial of the Erie Canal with a waterfront adventure – get out on the water, hike or cycle the canalway trail and experience canal heritage.
-Great things are coming in 2019!

 Help celebrate the bicentennial of the Erie Canal, America’s most famous man-made waterway connecting the Great Lakes to the Hudson River.
 Started in 1817 and officially opened in 1825, the Erie Canal established New York as the world’s greatest port.
 Now with over 500 continuous miles of navigable waterway, 34 National Historic Landmarks, 24 State Parks and over 800 listings on the National Register of Historic Places, this is a great time to plan a canal adventure!